makersacademy/CV/README.md

 ## Experience

+**Makers Academy (April 2015 to present)**

+*Alumni Helper tasked with assisting current students with their coding issues and helping them to understand the course materials.*

 **Just IT Training and Recruitment (April 2013 to December 2014)**

 *Versatile Marketing Executive serving lead generation and brand awareness for three businesses in distinct sectors.*